TheStoneMX/Git-Actions-GCP-AWS-Azure/README.md

     4.- this has to be done by each provider
     5.- Copy from the menu "code-local-" git@github.com:TheStoneMX/Git-Actions-GCP-AWS-Azure.git to each provider shell 6.- makefile all

+### If you want Continuous Deployment
-    7.- Create Triggers to be notified when the source code changes so it will recompile the code, generate the Docker file, and push it to Kubernetes
+    1.- Create Triggers to be notified when the source code changes so it will recompile the code, generate the Docker file, and push it to Kubernetes